 A number of package types are supported for this TOE.
-All package types, which are covered by the certification of the used hardware (see [22]), are also allowed to be used in combination with each product of this TOE.
-The commercial product names contain information about the used package type.
-The format of the commercial product names is defined in section 1.3.4.
+All package types, which are covered by the certification of the used platform (see [14]), are also allowed to be used in combination with each product of this TOE.

-For a detailed description of the package type names please refer to [26].
 The package types do not influence the security functionality of the TOE.
 They only define which pads are connected in the package and for what purpose and in which environment the chip can be used.
 Note that the security of the TOE is not dependent on which pad is connected or not - the connections just define how the product can be used.
 If the TOE is delivered as wafer the customer can choose the connection on his own.

-2. Conformance Claims (ASE_CCL)
+2. Conformance Claims (ASE\CCL)